-Predicting the results of the CCGP in advance is not possible.
-Predicting in advance what the results will mean for your health is also not possible.
+Predicting the results of CCGP in advance is not possible.
+Predicting in advance what the results will mean for your child's health is also not possible.
 This is due to the fact that many genes are tested and many different positive results can be obtained.
 Each of these different results will have potentially different implications.
-A negative result (not finding variants) will not change your clinical diagnosis.
+A negative result (not finding mutations responsible for your child's disease) will not change your child's diagnosis.